 The vision for Hollywood United Methodist Church as “a sanctuary of hope” began back in 1909 when the first congregants started to organize.
 As the business community expanded and the congregation grew, a bold step was undertaken to build a new home at the base of the Hollywood Hills on the corner of Highland and Franklin Avenues.

 In 1927 construction began with the Recreational Wing built first to house the congregation’s worship services.
 Soon after, the Educational Wing and Sanctuary were to be constructed.
+The church building was designed by Thomas P. Barber,and based in part on the English Gothic style of Westminster Hall in London.

 On March 16, 1930, the congregation’s faith and perseverance were finally rewarded.
 The majestic facility was unveiled to enthusiastic acclaim, launching its distinguished reign as a Hollywood landmark.